Miami Beach Senior High School: 20th century

+21st century

 Miami Beach Senior High School did not make AYP in 2006.
 Under the No Child Left Behind program, a school makes Adequate Yearly Progress (AYP) if it achieves the minimum levels of improvement determined by the state of Florida in terms of student performance and other accountability measures.

 Since the 2006–2007 school year, the school has gone with a block schedule consisting of an A-Day (Odd - 1, 3, 5, 7) and B-Day (Even - 2, 4, 6, 8) on alternating school days.
 It consists of three classes before lunch under Secondary School Reform.

 The 2007–2008 school year began with a new principal, Dr. Rosann Sidener, who improved the school's overall grade from a "D" to a "B" in her first year.
 This school year also saw the move from the old Beach High to the new Beach High in January 2008 with a new library and two new wings (2 and 3).

 2008–2009 was the first year in which Miami Beach Sr. High students wore uniforms.
 In a two-to-one vote by some students' parents and guardians, the vote was ratified.
 Students now wear red or white shirts with the school logo or no logo, along with any shorts or jeans below the knees.
 The parents and faculty also voted to retain the Hi-Tide name and colors over going back to the Typhoons (former name).

-Starting the 2009–2010 school year, Miami Beach Senior High is recognized as a magnet school, becoming the tenth magnet high school in Miami-Dade.
+Beginning with the 2009–2010 school year, Miami Beach Senior High is recognized as a magnet school, becoming the tenth magnet high school in Miami-Dade.
 Beach High was selected by the school district to apply for the MSAP grant, which is reserved for schools with high minority populations like Beach High, whose student body is 70% of Hispanic origin, compared to the state average of 25%.
 The district agreed to sponsor Miami Beach High because there are no other magnet schools in the area, and because of the expected increase of school size to nearly 3,000 students as a result of new construction.
 Beach High will now be able to receive students beyond its attendance boundaries along with those who live within them.

 In early 2012, Principal Sidener was named the 2012 Principal of the Year by the Florida Association of School Administrators.

 In May 2012, the school held its prom next to an XXXotica Porn Convention at the Miami Beach Convention Center.
 The two events were held side-by-side, separated by a wall.
 The prom was held at the convention center to avoid students' drinking at hotels.
 It was the subject of national jokes, especially on the Jimmy Kimmel Live! late-night show.